-- How the indicators are presented to users, including our approach to rounding and suppression of data. - The method we use to 'benchmark' the indicators to take account of the mix of courses and students at a provider. - Data about the size and shape of provision, that accompanies the indicators. - 8.
+- What the student outcome and experience measures are, and how different experiences and outcomes contribute to those measures. - What data we have used to construct the indicators, and what courses and students are covered by them. - How the indicators are structured, including 'split' indicators and different views of a provider's student populations. - How the indicators are presented to users, including our approach to rounding and suppression of data. - The method we use to 'benchmark' the indicators to take account of the mix of courses and students at a provider. - Data about the size and shape of provision, that accompanies the indicators. - 8.
 This document is structured to first summarise some of the key features of our approach in broad terms, intended to aid the understanding of all readers.
 We then explain each of our definitions and approaches, providing more information on those topics for readers who are seeking to better understand how students contribute to our student outcome and experience measures, and how the measures are presented.
-Later sections then provide a more comprehensive discussion of those topics, intended to support readers seeking a more indepth understanding of our use of the student data collected by the Higher Education Statistics Agency (HESA) and the Education and Skills Funding Agency (ESFA), or of the statistical methods we use in the presentation and contextualisation of the indicators.
+Later sections then provide a more comprehensive discussion of those topics, intended to support readers seeking a more in-depth understanding of our use of the student data collected by the Higher Education Statistics Agency (HESA) and the Education and Skills Funding Agency (ESFA), or of the statistical methods we use in the presentation and contextualisation of the indicators.
 Readers can navigate through this document using the clickable links provided in the contents page and throughout the document.